Explicit Inversion for Two Brownian-Type Matrices: Introduction

-respectively. $K$ is a special case of Brownian--type matrix and $G_n$ is a lower Brownian matrix as defined in \citet{gba86}.
-Earlier, \citet{pic83} has used the term ``pure Brownian matrix'' for the type of the matrix $K$; and \citet{ckm82} have treated the so-called ``diagonal innovation matrices'' (DIM), special cases of which are the matrices $K$ and $N$.
+respectively, are presented in \citep{val77} (first equation in p.~113, and Eq.~(1), respectively).
+The matrix $K$ is a special case of Brownian matrix and $G_n$ is a lower Brownian matrix, as they have been defined in \citep{gba86} (Eq.~(2.1)).
+Earlier, in \citep{pic83} (paragraph following Eq.~(3.3)) the term ``pure Brownian matrix'' for the type of the matrix $K$ has introduced.
+Furthermore, in \citep{ckm82} (discussion concerning Eqs.~(28)--(30)) the so-called ``diagonal innovation matrices'' (DIM) have been treated, special cases of which are the matrices $K$ and $N$.

 In the present paper, we consider two matrices $A_1$ and $A_2$ defined by